 Are You Feeling The Valentine’s Day Facebook Trap?

 Do you feel pressured to keep up appearances on Valentine’s Day?
 Do you compare what your Valentine’s Day looks like to those of your Facebook friends?
-If so you’re not alone — you’re feeling the tug of the “Valentine’s Day Facebook Trap.”
+If so, you’re not alone — many couples feel the tug of the “Valentine’s Day Facebook Trap.”

 If you’re feeling the same pressure, I’ll ask you the same question I asked my client with the new boyfriend:

 “What do YOU actually want this day to be about?
 Really.”

 We joked about the possibilities, and had a little fun with the lengths that people will go to publicly demonstrate their love for each other.
 (Visualizing a couple shooting themselves out of a cannon from the top of the Eiffel Tower in a shower of rose-petals was my personal favorite.)

 But when we settled down and she started to talk about what she really wanted, it was for both she and her new love interest to feel special — but in a way that was appropriate for this stage of the relationship.

 Her authentic truth was this Valentine’s Day should be small, but thoughtful, comfortable, and genuinely meaningful.
 Her ideas for how to actually accomplish that would probably not photograph well, but would feel special for her.

 So my advice to you this Valentine’s Day is to very deliberately and intentionally decide to not pay attention to anyone else’s.
 Focus on what is real and meaningful to you, instead of how it stacks up to what anyone else is doing.